 - Name.com

-Hopefully, you know how to get verified by DNS Verification method which clearly mentioned above.
+Hopefully, you knew how to get verified by DNS Verification method which clearly mentioned above.

-We bloggers don’t use this verification method because it’s too complex to understand and one of the biggest issues is it matches any property with any protocol with any domain.
+Bloggers don’t use this verification method because it’s too complex.
+One of the biggest issues is it matches any property with any protocol with any domain.

 Instead, if you need to limit your data by URL path segments (example.com/in/, example.com/en/, and so on) or by protocol (http/https), then create a URL-prefix property verification.